dboddie-canonical-work/disgorged-docs/migrating-between-bases.rst

    </h2>

-In some snaps `remote parts <remote-reusable-parts.md>`__ may have been used to share configuration across multiple snaps and to reduce the local ``snapcraft.yaml`` complexity.
+In some snaps :ref:`remote parts <remote-reusable-parts>` may have been used to share configuration across multiple snaps and to reduce the local ``snapcraft.yaml`` complexity.

 These parts are defined elsewhere, and would be incorporated at build time.
 This functionality is deprecated, so remote parts should be pasted directly into the ``snapcraft.yaml`` or referenced from their source repository.